-Active Monitoring is a one-to-one (guided) self-help service not a counselling service.
+Supported Self Help is a one-to-one (guided) self-help service not a counselling service.
 However, our practitioners use counselling based skills in their support.

-Active Monitoring does incorporate some Cognitive Behavioural Therapy (CBT) style tools but it also provides other kinds of support.
+Supported Self Help does incorporate some Cognitive Behavioural Therapy (CBT) style tools but it also provides other kinds of support.

 This is why we say Supported Self Help is CBT based.